Student Support Network

 The program aims to improve students’ recognition of signs/symptoms of mental health distress, confidence in reaching out to others in distress, ability to provide support in the moment, and refer to appropriate supportive resources in the community.

 The program involves a six-week training session during the course of one semester.
-An average of 15-25 new students are recruited into each training session (either fall or spring semester).
-If you are interested in joining the Student Support Network, please contact Student Support Services Specialist, Olivia Foley, at ofoley@conncoll.edu.
+An average of 10-12 new students are recruited into each training session (either fall or spring semester).
+If you are interested in joining the Student Support Network, please contact Student Counseling Services at SCS@conncoll.edu.

 Mental Health Coalition

-The Mental Health Coalition is a group of professionals from all offices across campus and our off-campus partners, who meet regularly to improve the overall mental health of Connecticut College students.
+The Mental Health Coalition is a group of faculty, staff, and students, along with our off-campus partners, who meet regularly to improve the overall mental health of Connecticut College students.
 For more information, please contact the Director of Student Counseling Services and Student Health Services, Dr. Janet Dee Spoltore, at jdspo@conncoll.edu.

 National Alliance for Mental Illness (NAMI)